chairman conyers kicks it in 2008: contempt for miers is necessary to preserve the rule of law

 lawfully-issued judiciary committee sub-

-poena duces tecum
+poena duces tecum. his remarks:

 January 17, 2008